ruby-amqp/rubymarchhare.info/articles/queues.md

   # acknowledge some messages, they will be removed from the queue
   if rand > 0.5
-    # FYI: there is a shortcut, HotBunnies::Channel.ack
+    # FYI: there is a shortcut, MarchHare::Channel.ack
     ch1.acknowledge(metadata.delivery_tag, false)
     puts "[consumer1] Got message ##{metadata.headers['i']}, redelivered?: #{metadata.redelivered?}, ack-ed"
   else